cybrowl/log-new-relic/README.md

 # Identity

-You must create a dir named `identity` which has the file `private_key.txt`.
-You can store the private key generated using the script in `utils/generate_key.cjs`
+You must create an environment variable named PRIVATE_KEY to serve as your private key identity.
+You can generate the private key using the script located at `utils/generate_key.cjs`.
+Store the generated private key as the value of the PRIVATE_KEY variable in the .env file.

 ## Functions